-Tunbridge Wells Puppetry Festival, in partnership with Age UK Tunbridge Wells and Smoking Apples Theatre Company, is delighted to announce a new community arts project for those living with dementia.
+Tunbridge Wells Puppetry Festival, in partnership with Age UK Tunbridge Wells and Smoking Apples Theatre Company, creates a new community arts project for those living with dementia.

 Over the course of five weekly sessions during summer 2018, Smoking Apples, an award-winning puppetry and visual theatre company, worked with those living with dementia who attend the day care centre at Wood Street in the town.
-They will create a 30-minute film, which will be screened by invitation only in October this year and also at the 2019 Tunbridge Wells Puppetry Festival.
-The project aims to engage those living with dementia to recall stories and experiences through the medium of shadow puppetry.
+They created this 30-minute film, which was screened in October 2018.
+The project aimed to engage those living with dementia to recall stories and experiences through the medium of shadow puppetry.

 ‘While we recognise the participants may struggle to form connected memories, shadow puppetry works very well with fragmented ideas,’ explains Molly Freeman, co-artistic director of Smoking Apples.
 ‘We aim to uncover some of the participants’ stories using music, photographs and films as stimuli to get the ideas flowing.
 We will then use these ideas as a basis for the group to create and design shadow puppets.’